zznadazz/sales_person_algo/README.md

 # sales_person_algo

-This project aims to visualize the Traveling SalesMan algorithm using Pygame
+This project aims to visualize and solve the Traveling SalesMan problem using Pygame